Our class teacher is: Mr Case

 Our PE times are on a Wednesday and a Thursday.
 Please ensure that PE kits are in school on these days.

-Our Values Stars for this week: Sion for determined effort to make progress with long division.
+Our Learning Star for this week: Sion for determined effort to make progress with long division.
 All of 6C for a superb attitude to learning.

 Everybody is striving to make progress and showing excellent growth mindsets.
 Well done Year 6!!